nktfh100/nixos-config/README.md

 # NixOS Config

-My personal NixOS configuration files.
+My personal NixOS configuration files I use for all my linux machines.

 # Images